ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ### Do not use virtual threads for CPU-bound tasks

 The platform threads are preemptive.
-The OS scheduler uses _time slices_ to periodically resume and then suspend multiple platform threads.
-This way multiple platform threads run CPU-bound tasks will show progress even if none of them explicitly return control to the OS scheduler by the _Thread.yield()_ method.
+The OS scheduler uses _time slices_ to periodically suspend and resume multiple platform threads.
+Thus, multiple platform threads executing CPU-bound tasks will eventually show progress even if none of them explicitly returns control to the OS scheduler using the _Thread.yield()_ method.

 Virtual threads are also preemptive: they do not need to explicitly yield to return control to another thread.
 No known JVM scheduler uses time slices to interrupt a virtual thread to resume another virtual thread.
 A virtual thread returns control only if it is blocked on an I/O operation or other supported blocked operation.
-If you run a virtual thread with a CPU-bound task, this thread monopolizes the OS thread until the task completes and other virtual threads experience _starvation_.
+If you run a virtual thread with a CPU-bound task, this thread monopolizes the OS thread until the task is completed, and other virtual threads experience _starvation_.
 You should currently only use platform threads for CPU-bound tasks.

 ### Write blocking synchronous code in the thread-per-task style

 Blocking a platform thread keeps the OS thread, a limited resource, from doing useful work.
 Therefore, non-blocking asynchronous frameworks have been developed to reduce thread blocking and increase CPU utilization.
 Such solutions, although they show much better performance, are nevertheless much more difficult to write, debug, and understand.
 Such frameworks that use their techniques of preventing thread blocking would not benefit much from using virtual threads.

-In contrast, blocking a virtual thread is low-cost and moreover, it is its main design feature.
+In contrast, blocking a virtual thread is low-cost, and moreover, it is its main design feature.
 While the blocked virtual thread is waiting for the operation to complete, the carrier thread and the underlying OS thread are not blocked.
 This allows programmers to create simpler yet efficient concurrent code in the thread-per-task style.

 [code examples](https://github.com/aliakh/demo-project-loom/blob/main/src/test/java/virtual_threads/part2/readme.md#write-blocking-synchronous-code-in-the-thread-per-task-style)